the-full-stack/fsdl-text-recognizer/README.md

     - talk about Keras callbacks: EarlyStopping, GPUUtilization, Tensorboard
 - [15 min] They write the network in networks/mlp.py and the prediction function in character_predictor.py, and train it
 - [5 min] They push code to Github and submit to gradescope for autograding

+Current problem:
+- EMNIST MLP is not training well: val loss doesn't stedily go down, and only 75% performance (84% for Lenet)

 Things to note
 - increasing GPU utilization can be achieved by increasing batch size, or number of workers